 Races are split into nine lanes with lane selection at random in the initial heats.
 Following the heats lane selection is then based on qualification time: 5 being the fastest to qualify, then 6, 4, 3, 2, 7, 8, 1 and 9.

 Canoe sprint has been the traditional form of racing and is the oldest discipline under the control of the International Canoe Federation (ICF), it is also an Olympic and Paralympic event.

 Great Britain has a long tradition of success in Canoe Sprint producing World Champions, as you can see from our medal record.
-Canoe Slalom is an Olympic sport, with Great Britain enjoying medal success in Olympic Games including London 2012 and more recently Rio 2016.
+Canoe Sprint is an Olympic sport, with Great Britain enjoying medal success in Olympic Games including London 2012, Rio 2016 and more recently, Tokyo 2020.